ziutek/simple_go_wiki/README.md

     $end
     </ul>

-This simple template prints *New article* URL and the list of URLs to articles stored in the database.
+This simple template prints the *New article* URL and the list of URLs to articles stored in the database.

-As you can see it uses *for* statement to iterate over *articles* list.
+As you can see it uses a *for* statement to iterate over the *articles* list.
 For each item, it uses *art.Data[id]* variable to create relative URL, and *art.Data[title]* variable to print the title of the article. *id* and *title* are also variables.
 They will contain indexes to the appropriate item in *Data*